 Robert J. Moretti is a clinical psychologist and Jungian Analyst practicing in downtown Chicago.
 He is an Associate Professor of Clinical Psychiatry at Northwestern University Feinberg School of Medicine.
 In addition to Jungian analysis, his practice makes use of acceptance and commitment therapy (ACT), mindfulness meditation, hypnosis, and other methods.
 As an experienced teacher he has long been dedicated to distilling the core concepts that are embedded within complicated ideas.

 Mary Ellen O’Hare-Lavin has her doctorate in Clinical Psychology from Pacifica Graduate Institute.
 She is a Jungian psychotherapist, an educator, and a writer.
-She has lectured nationally and in Ireland on addictions, women’s spirituality, alchemy, and Jung’s concept of typology.
-She has a private practice in Wilmette, Illinois and is an adjunct faculty member at Oakton Community College She writes, lectures and is a consultant.
+She has lectured nationally and in Ireland on addiction, women’s spirituality, alchemy, the Red Book, and Jung’s concept of typology.
+She has a private practice in Wilmette, Illinois.

 Sheri Reda is a writer, editor, and performer whose three Master’s degrees—in Modern Letters, Religions and the Arts, and Information Sciences—support her voracious appetite for creative endeavor.
 Sheri is also a certified Master Life-Cycle Celebrant whose personalized weddings, memorials, and other ceremonies have been rated among the best in the United States.
 Her written work includes the recently published Life-Cycle Celebrations: Ceremonies for Your Whole Life.
 Her stories have energized programs at live lit venues throughout the Chicago area.